OGRECave/blender2ogre/NodeAnimations.md

 [Create Path For Any Object To Follow - Blender (BEGINNERS)](https://www.youtube.com/watch?v=G6NdQGySZhU)

 ### Simple Path Following
-For this simple tutorial we will use the default cube to follow a path in Blender.
+For this simple tutorial, we will use the default cube to follow a path in Blender.

 Create a new scene and select the default cube.

 Press `Shift-A` to open the `Add` menu and add a circle (`Curve -> Circle`).

-Scale the circle to four times its size by pressing `S` and then move the mouse to increase the size of the circle so you have a decent sized path.
+Scale the circle to four times its size by pressing `S` and then move the mouse to increase the size of the circle so you have a decent-sized path.

 Now, select the cube and go to the `Constraints` tab and click on `Add Object Constraint` to add a new constraint.